allenJynRoyston/ang2-phaser/README.md

 - [HELLS YEAH YOU CAN](http://allenroyston-2016.herokuapp.com/ "hell yeah you can").
 Make your regular sites RAD AS FUUUUUU*K.

 ### Seed Project!
 Want to try it out right MEOW?
-Look no further - clone this [seed project](https://github.com/allenRoyston/phaser-angular2-demo "seed project"), do an npm install && npm start, then make a game.
+Look no further - clone this [seed project](https://github.com/allenRoyston/phaser-angular2-demo "seed project"), do an npm install and BOOM, ya done son.

 ### Installation
 First, install Phaser source (phaser) and the Phaser directive (ang2-phaser).